A Learning and Control Perspective for Microfinance: Methodology

+In both cases, the value of $R(\hat{s}_{i,t}, m_{i,t}, a_{i,t}, b_{i,t}) - \bar{R}_t$ and the update size of $z_t$ will become small when $\bar{R}_t$ is sufficiently close to the sample average.
+The above procedures are summarized in~\cref{alg:parameters_update}.
 The value of $\alpha_t > 0$ is the step size to update the parameters at lending period $t$.
-The choice of $\alpha_t$ is crucial for the convergence and learning speed of the algorithm, and is studied theoretically in \cref{crl:step_size} and empirically in \cref{SSS:Step_size}.
+The choice of $\alpha_t$ is crucial for the convergence and learning speed of the algorithm and is studied theoretically in \cref{crl:step_size} and empirically in \cref{SSS:Step_size}.
 To make sure that the updated parameters stay in the allowable domain $\mathcal{Z}$, step \eqref{eq:z_proj} projects $\hat{z}_{t+1}$ onto domain $\mathcal{Z}$.